-In order to respond to the problem of population aging, strengthen preventive and supportive services, promote the physical and mental health of the elderly in the community, and implement the spirit of aging in place and community creation, a "community care base" is established in accordance with the "Implementation Plan for Establishing a Community Care Base" to provide preventive care (catering services, health promotion activities, etc.).
-It can be seen that care bases have flourished in various communities and neighborhoods
+In order to respond to the problem of population aging, strengthen preventive and supportive services, promote the physical and mental health of the elderly in the community, and implement the spirit of aging in place and community creation, a "community care base" is established in accordance with the "Implementation Plan for Establishing a Community Care Base"

 "Green Diet" is a simple change in living and eating habits.
 It promotes the right amount of food, giving priority to local, seasonal and natural ingredients, and bringing your own environmentally friendly tableware, so as to cherish food and reduce leftover food.
 The program content includes: (implement the plan 6 months) A. Daily dietary guidelines.
-B. Fivecolor fruits and vegetables.
+B. color fruits and vegetables.
 C. Healthy meal plates for the elderly.
 D. whole-grains.
 E. Vegetables and fruits.
 Oils and nuts and seeds.
 G. Design healthy lowcarb meal.
-H. Designed muscle-building meal. ١.
+H. Designed muscle-building meal.
 Immune enhancement courses.
-J. DASH (Dietary Approaches to Stop Hypertension) diet courses.
+J. (Dietary Approaches to Stop Hypertension) diet courses.